openml/automlbenchmark/docs/extending/benchmark.md

  - The shortest time series in the dataset must have length of at least `folds * forecast_horizon_in_step + 1` (see [Generated Folds](#generated-folds)).
  - Time series may have different lengths or have different starting timestamps, but must have the same frequency.
- - All time series must have regular timestamp index.
+ - All time series must have regular timestamp index, i.e., it must have an observation for each time step from start to end.

 If the `id_column` or `timestamp_column` names are not the default expected ones, they must be explicitly stated in the definition, as can be seen in the examples below.